awsdocs/amazon-dynamodb-developer-guide/doc_source/SampleData.md

-# Creating Tables and Loading Sample Data<a name="SampleData"></a>
+# Creating Tables and Loading Example Data<a name="SampleData"></a>

-In this section, you will use the AWS Management Console to create tables in DynamoDB\.
-You will then load data into these tables using the AWS Command Line Interface \(AWS CLI\)\.
+In this section, you use the AWS Management Console to create tables in Amazon DynamoDB\.
+You then load data into these tables by using the AWS Command Line Interface \(AWS CLI\)\.

 These tables and their data are used as examples throughout this Developer Guide\.